Chapter 5 From simulation to model fitting

 Here we build a new simulation of random agents with bias and noise.
 The code and visualization is really nothing different from last chapter.

-# Flag to control whether to regenerate simulation/fitting results
+# Flag to control whether to regenerate simulation/fitting results for the knitted files

 # Set to TRUE to rerun everything (takes time!), FALSE to load saved results.

-regenerate_simulations <- FALSE # Or TRUE
+regenerate_simulations <- FALSE

 # Load required packages using pacman::p_load